 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Bimbo, headquartered in the US, currently does not provide specific carbon emissions data, as there are no available figures for kg CO2e emissions.
-Additionally, the company has not outlined any formal reduction targets or climate pledges.
-Without emissions data or defined commitments, it is challenging to assess Bimbo's climate impact or initiatives.
-The absence of this information suggests a need for greater transparency and accountability in their environmental strategies.
+Bimbo, headquartered in the US, currently does not provide specific carbon emissions data, as indicated by the absence of reported figures.
+The company has not outlined any reduction targets or commitments through initiatives such as the Science Based Targets initiative (SBTi) or other climate pledges.
+Without available emissions data or defined climate commitments, it is challenging to assess Bimbo's environmental impact or progress in addressing climate change.
+The company may need to enhance transparency regarding its carbon footprint and sustainability initiatives to align with industry standards and stakeholder expectations.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.